-Husavik Whale Watching NS-1 - North Iceland
+Traditional Husavik Whale Watching - Arctic Ocean - GE01

-The experience of a lifetime
+The experience of a lifetime in North Iceland

-Children (7-15): 50% off
+Children (7-15): 60% off

-Duration: about 3 hours
+Duration: ~3 hours

 Husavik lies on the edge of Skjalfandi, a wide, deep bay with good water circulation, natural shelter and little variation in tides - ideal conditions for whales.
 The area has become Iceland's premier whale-watching destination, with 12 species coming here to feed in summer.
 The Husavik Whale Museum is located in the downtown by the harbour.